troeger/opensubmit/docs/admin_use.rst

 Test machines
 *************

-Test machines are used to run the validation scripts for student submission.
-These scripts use a specialized set of functions, the :ref:`validatorlibrary`.
+Test machines are used to run the validation scripts (see :ref:`testing`) for student submission.
 Pending validation jobs are fetched from the OpenSubmit web server in regular intervals and executed on a test machine.

 The creator of an assignment can chose which test machines are used for the validation.
 This enables a flexible setup with dedicated test machines for special assignments, e.g. GPU programming.